gorse-io/docs/src/docs/gorse-dashboard.md

 ## Cluster

-The cluster page lists nodes in the cluster, displaying information such as node type, node name, node IP and address for APIs and metrics.
-If a container orchestration tool is used, the node IP may not be accessible externally.
+The cluster page lists nodes in the cluster.

 ![](../img/dashboard-cluster.png)